AceDataCloud/OpenAIAPI/README.md

 <p><img src="https://cdn.acedata.cloud/jqgg1t.png" width="400" class="m-auto"></p>

-When using this interface for the first time, we need to fill in at least three pieces of content: one is `authorization`, which can be selected directly from the dropdown list.
+When using this interface for the first time, we need to fill in at least three pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `model`, which is the category of the OpenAI ChatGPT model we choose to use.
 Here we mainly have 20 types of models; details can be found in the models we provide.
 The last parameter is `messages`, which is an array of our input questions.
 It is an array that allows multiple questions to be uploaded simultaneously, with each question containing `role` and `content`.
 The `role` indicates the role of the questioner, and we provide three identities: `user`, `assistant`, and `system`.
 The other `content` is the specific content of our question.

 You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.

 Common optional parameters:

-- `max_tokens`: Limits the maximum number of tokens for a single reply.
+- `max_tokens`: Limits the maximum number of tokens for a single response.
 - `temperature`: Generates randomness, between 0-2, with larger values being more divergent.
-- `n`: How many candidate replies to generate at once.
+- `n`: How many candidate responses to generate at once.
 - `response_format`: Sets the return format.

 <p><img src="https://cdn.acedata.cloud/mthuu2.png" width="400" class="m-auto"></p>